CST BLOG

 Impaired Cell Motility: Recent studies have demonstrated that several proteins involved in AD are linked to the regulation of neuronal migration.
 Continued research is required to determine the extent to which impaired cell motility drives neurodegenerative disease.
 Furthermore, a better understanding of how immune cells migrate to plaques or areas of inflammation is required.

-Epigenetics: DNA methylation and histone modification have recently been linked to AD and PD, but exact effects on disease are unclear.
+Epigenetics: DNA methylation and histone modification have recently been linked to AD and PD, but the exact effects on disease are unclear.
 Modifications to the environment and targeting sites of potential risk for epigenetic changes is a growing area in the development of therapies against neurodegeneration.

-Neurodegenerative Disease Research Areas
+Neurodegenerative Research Areas

 Alzheimer’s Disease Research

 A global public health burden is on the horizon as AD affects approximately 50 million people worldwide, with expectations of steady growth over the next decade.
 AD exhibits characteristic protein aggregation into neurofibrillary tangles and plaques, neuronal and glial cell death, and impaired cognitive function as a result of aging or genetic mutation.
 In these disease states, chronic inflammation occurs as a response to aggregated proteins in tangles and plaques or other stimuli.
-This neuroinflammation contributes to the demise of cells including neurons, astrocytes, and oligodendrocytes, and progression of disease.
+This neuroinflammation contributes to the demise of cells, including neurons, astrocytes, and oligodendrocytes, and the progression of disease.

 While there is no cure for AD, targeting the specific genetic mutation and protein products known to be involved in disease progression is an area of intense therapeutic research.

 The pathological hallmarks of AD are plaques and tangles within the brain.
-Plaques are composed of amyloid beta proteins, as well as others, and tangles are mainly composed of hyperphosporylated tau protein.
+Plaques are composed of amyloid beta proteins, as well as others, and tangles are mainly composed of hyperphosphorylated tau protein.
 Identification of the proteins responsible for disease has allowed the development of specific antibodies.
 In research settings, these products play a major role in assessing the expression and deposition of amyloid beta and tau and other proteins involved in the progression of neurodegenerative disease.

 Parkinson's Disease Research

 Parkinson’s disease (PD), a disease of dysfunctional motor and eventually cognitive skills, also has an age and genetic basis, with a more complex aggregation of protein compared to AD.
-While most cases of PD are idiopathic, some have known genetic mutations thereby complicating the search for novel therapeutics.
+While most cases of PD are idiopathic, some have known genetic mutations, thereby complicating the search for novel therapeutics.

 Multiple Sclerosis Research